wp-plugins/compact-wp-audio-player/readme.txt

 None

 == Changelog ==
+1.9 - Added a new shortcode for a different audio player with seek bar and volume control in the player.
+The documentation has usage details of this new shortcode.

 1.8 - Added the option to specify both an .mp3 and .ogg version of the audio file in the shortocode.